Cloufish/blog/_posts/2021-04-26-Preventing-Insufficient-Logging-and-Monitoring.md

 lang: en
 ---

 ## Intro
 Security Breaches happen, and also you should be prepared for them to happen, expect them!
 With this mindset you can minimize the impact of the breach.

-With **logging** we can be better prepared for the breach.
+With **logging,** we can be better prepared for the breach.
 I'll explain this topic more deeply in this post :)

 Also let's remember that Insufficient Logging & Monitoring **is in OWASP 2017 TOP 10!**